TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/identity-server.md

 - `is.oauth.ui.support-plan-applies`: The applicable support plan of this deployment, e.g. `priority`, `24h`
 - `is.oauth.ui.support-plan-information-url`: A URL with information about the support plan applicable for this deployment

+It is possible to configure Identity Server to use Sentry for monitoring events.

+- `is.oauth.ui.sentry-dsn`: The Sentry DSN

 ## Profile Picture Storage Options

 The profile pictures that users upload for their accounts are stored in a blob bucket.
 The global [blob configuration]({{< relref "the-things-stack.md#blob-options" >}}) is used for this.
 In addition to those options, specify the name of the bucket and the public URL to the bucket.